 - a.
 Freestanding Signs (Pole/Pylon Sign, Ground/Monument Sign).
 The height of a freestanding sign shall be measured as the vertical distance from the adjacent grade to the highest point of the structure.
-The measurement shall include all structural or architectural elements surrounding, enclosing or affixed to the sign structure.
+The measurement shall include all structural or architectural elements surrounding, enclosing, or affixed to the sign structure.
 Height shall be measured using the guide in Figure 44-10-04.B.1. - b.
 All Other Signs.
-The height of any sign not included in Section 44-10-04.B.1.a shall be measured as the vertical distance from the finished grade of the building or structure to which the sign is affixed, to the highest extent of any lettering, logos or backgrounds comprising the sign display.
+The height of any sign not included in Section 44-10-04.B.1.a shall be measured as the vertical distance from the finished grade of the building or structure to which the sign is affixed to the highest extent of any lettering, logos, or backgrounds comprising the sign display.
 Height shall be measured using the guide in Figure 44-10-04.B.1.

-[Figure 44-10-04.B.1. graphic showing height of wall sign and freestanding sign of choice from SketchUp library]
+Figure 44-10-04.B.1.
+Sign Height Measurements